How to use the Route Directions API

 Now let's look at each parameter in more detail.

-For example, if you want to avoid highways, you would set the avoid parameter to highways.
+If you want to avoid highways, set avoid=highways.

 https://api.geoapify.com/v1/routing?waypoints=40.9912087,-74.0326395|40.748428399999995,-73.98565461987332&mode=drive&avoid=highways&apiKey=YOUR_API_KEY